DataTalksClub/data-engineering-zoomcamp/cohorts/2024/02-workflow-orchestration/homework.md

 ## Question 2.
 Data Transformation

-Upon filtering the dataset where the passenger count is equal to 0 _or_ the trip distance is equal to zero, how many rows are left?
+Upon filtering the dataset where the passenger count is greater than 0 _and_ the trip distance is greater than zero, how many rows are left?

 * 544,897 rows
 * 266,855 rows